Mishael-M/portfolio-site/content/blog/weekone.md

 I spent most of the day configuring this website to host and deploy it on Github Pages.

-I have started the [Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) course from The Odin Project.
-Although, most of it is Review from previous experience, I felt that I needed to start from scratch as it is a good refresher as I may have forgotten some things I learned in the past.
+I have also started the [Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) course from The Odin Project.
+Although, most of it is Review from previous experience, I felt that it is a good idea start from scratch as it is a good refresher as I may have forgotten some things I learned in the past.